 After consulting with a Colorado epidemiologist and with guidance from the CDC and local authorities, we issued a new COVID policy in August 2021.
 We now require all program participants to be fully vaccinated before arriving at SMC, and masks must be worn in any public space.
 We will continue to review our policy periodically and update it as the conditions allow.
 We appreciate guests’ understanding as we navigate this challenging situation.
 The safety and well-being of our guests is of utmost importance.

 - We’re hiring for seasonal and year-round positions.
 Join our staff.

 - Check out other opportunities to volunteer and support SMC’s post-fire recovery.

-- New life is springing up even in the areas burned in the Cameron Peak fire.
-But the land is fragile.
+- The land remains fragile after the Cameron Peak fire.
 See our Visitor Guidelines for supporting SMC’s eco-recovery.